au-nlp/project-milestone-p2-group-9/README.md

 - The extractor is trained using **pseudo-labels**, constructed by selecting the top-k utterances most semantically similar to the reference summary
 - Sentence similarity is computed using **Sentence-BERT**
+- **LLM-generated summaries (Qwen 2.5)** are used as silver reference summaries for pseudo-label construction in place of manual extractive annotations

 This approach enables effective extractive training without manual annotation.